oskar156/oskar156/README.md

 -Browser Automation / Data Entry Automation / Web-Scraping with Selenium (Python and JavaScript)

--ETL projects in Python and Visual Studio/C# (like streamlining the import/export process for SQL Server)
+-ETL projects in Python and Visual Studio/C# (like streamlining the import/export process for SQL Server and Snowflake)

 -scripts/macros for Google Sheets and Excel (AppScript and VBA)